 All ages, from children to adults, benefit greatly from knowing at least the basics of how and where to bike properly and safely in order to have a fun experience.
 Traffic statistics show that cyclists, pedestrians and motorists who follow the rules of the road ride safely together - making life better for all of us.
 And it's working!
-The League of American Bicyclists has awarded Springfield the bronze level Bicycle-Friendly Community status!
-If your company, school or group would like to know more about bicycle safety education, or request a presentation, let us know!
+The League of American Bicyclists has designated Springfield a bronze level Bicycle-Friendly Community!
+If your company, school or group would like to know more about bicycle safety education, or request a presentation, let us know.

 Rules & Tips - Biking Basics

 - Be aware!

 - Obey traffic laws - Learn to bike properly and safely

 - Use designated bike routes - Greenway trails and on-street bike routes

 - Wear a helmet - Fitted and covering forehead

 - Communicate with traffic - Through eye contact and hand signals (pointing works well!)